emilyruby/manifestoo/ukip.md

   EU.
 * Test the social attitudes of migration applicants to foster community cohesion and protect core British values.
-* Oppose any form of military integration with the European Union.
 * Close down the `Department for International Development`.
 A single `Minister for Overseas Development` working from the `Foreign and Commonwealth Office` will administer aid.